Optimize Website Content: Quick Review

 Make sure to throw your keyword in the description because google bolds/highlights those keywords for people searching for your content and helps them find your content faster.

-Optimize SEO: Write Your SEO Content
+Optimize Website Content: Write Your SEO Content

 So, when you are writing out your content, it’s always cool to look at others to give you ideas, structures, or starting points.
 But make sure that you aren’t stealing word for word.